 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

-Normally either a first or good second class honours degree (preferably 2:1) or an equivalent professional qualification coupled with appropriate practical experience.
+2:1 degree or an equivalent professional qualification combined with appropriate practical experience.

 Testimonial Registration Module